521 Students and Employees with Sexually Transmitted Infections and Diseases and Certain Other Communicable Diseases and Infectious Conditions

 If a medical condition of student or staff threatens public health, it must be reported to the Commissioner of Health.

-The school district shall, with the assistance of the Commissioners of the Department of Health and Education develop or adopt a program to prevent and reduce the risk of sexually transmitted diseases in accordance with Minn.
+The school district shall, with the assistance of the Commissioners of Health and Education, implement a program to prevent and reduce the risk of sexually transmitted diseases in accordance with Minn.
 Stat. § 121A.23 which includes:

-- A comprehensive, developmentally appropriate, technically accurate, and updated curriculum;
+- a comprehensive, developmentally appropriate, technically accurate, and updated curriculum that includes helping students to abstain from sexual activity until marriage;

-- A targeting of adolescents, especially those who may be at high risk of contracting sexually transmitted infections and diseases, for prevention efforts;
+- a targeting of adolescents, especially those who may be at high risk of contracting sexually transmitted diseases and infections, for prevention efforts;

-- The program must not conflict with the health and wellness curriculum.
+- The program must be consistent with the health and wellness curriculum.

 J. Vaccination and Screening

-The school district will develop procedures regarding the administration of Hepatitis B vaccinations and Tuberculosis containment in keeping with current state and federal law.
+The school district will develop procedures regarding the administration of Hepatitis B vaccinations and Tuberculosis screenings in keeping with current state and federal law.
+The procedures shall provide that the Hepatitis B vaccination series be offered to all who have occupational exposure at no cost to the employee.

 Minn.
 Stat.
 Ch.
 363A (Minnesota Human Rights Act)